Skip to content

 Dump Cookie Bars

-These cookie bars are great to include in lunchboxes or to serve for an after-school or end of the day treat.
+Dump Cookie Bars are great to serve for dessert or an end-of-the-day treat.
 I’ve often taken them to church gatherings or wrapped them individually for a bake sale.
-Put the remaining bars in an airtight container and watch them disappear.
+Put the remaining bars in an airtight container for up to three days.
+They’ll disappear in no time!

 Dump Cookie Bars